Jury selection nears the halfway point in Derek Chauvin trial

 - Judge says his ruling does not apply to three other former officers also charged in the death of George Floyd

-On Friday morning, jury selection in the trial of former Minneapolis police officer Derek Chauvin, charged in the May 2020 death of George Floyd, will resume at the Hennepin County Courthouse in Minneapolis.
+On Friday morning, jury selection in the trial of former Minneapolis police officer Derek Chauvin, charged in the May 2020 death of George Floyd, will resume at the Hennepin County Government Center in Minneapolis.

-On Thursday, the prosecution and defense seated one juror, described as a "possibly Hispanic" man by the courtroom pool reporter, and referred to as Juror #36 for the trial.
+On Thursday, the prosecution and defense seated one juror, a Hispanic man in his 20s or 30s.
+He will be referred to as Juror #36 for the trial.
 Six jurors have been seated for the trial so far.

-Two people were dismissed from the potential jury pool on Thursday, meaning that eight more need to be selected to bring the jury to 14 people -- 12 jurors and two alternates.
+Eight more people need to be selected to bring the jury to 14 people -- 12 jurors and two alternates.

 Also on Thursday, in an 8 a.m. motions hearing, Judge Peter Cahill made a decision on a legal issue that had been vexing both sides: the addition of a third-degree murder charge for Derek Chauvin.
 Cahill reinstated the charge after hearing arguments from the prosecution and defense.